 There are a lot of choices for plumbing school and you have a lot of factors to consider.
 For instance, you have to think about how much you can afford, about campus location, and about your job prospects once you finish the coursework.

-One of your biggest choices will be between a real, brick-and-mortar plumbing school and an online learning program.
+One of your biggest choices will be between a real, brick-and-mortar plumbing school and an online training program.
 Each one has its benefits and its downsides, but as you get into the details you will be able to make the right choice for your needs.

 Pros and Cons of Traditional Plumbing School

 Maybe you thought that once you were done with high school that was it for you and traditional school.
 Before you dismiss the idea of going back, you should know that the plumbing school isn’t really traditional at all.
-In a plumbing diploma program, you do more hands-on learning than book learning, and it can take you as little time as nine months.
+In a plumbing training program, you do more hands-on learning than book learning, and it can take you as little time as nine months.
 You also have the opportunity to plan a flexible course schedule that works around the rest of your life.
 Here are some of the other pros of going with a real trade school for plumbing:

 - Experienced instructors.
 In a traditional plumbing course, you get instructors who are actually plumbers.
 They aren’t just teaching you from a textbook; they actually have years of experience and can share that knowledge with you.